cst0313/cst0313.github.io/content/post/words-to-olympians/index.md

 subtitle: tl:dr; Use the skills earned in classes to impact the society, but not to grab medals.

 # Summary for listings and search engines
-summary: My note to students of training camps for Olympiads
+summary: My note to students of training camps for high school Olympiads

 # Link this post with a project
 projects: []